 How the SBA 504 Loan Works

 Since SBA 504 Loans are tandem loans, their approval relies upon participation from more than one lender.
 PeopleFund works with other lenders to help finance up to 90% of the project’s total cost.
 Does it sound too good to be true?
-The SBA’s goal with the 504 program is to develop rural areas, elevate underrepresented entrepreneurs (women, minorities, and veteran small business owners), and improve areas in need of economic development.
+The SBA’s goal with the 504 program is to develop rural areas, elevate underrepresented entrepreneurs, and improve areas in need of economic development.
 The 504 loan also works to promote LEED certified projects and environmentally sustainable construction, reduced energy consumption, and helps areas impacted by federal budget cutbacks.

-The goal of 504 Loan Program has as its public policy goals to promote rural development, support women, minority, and veteran-owned businesses, revitalize economic development areas, provide aid to areas impacted by Federal budget cutbacks, promote LEED certified projects and support projects that reduce energy consumption by at least 10 percent.
+The goal of 504 Loan Program has as its public policy goals to promote rural development, support underserved populations, revitalize economic development areas, provide aid to areas impacted by Federal budget cutbacks, promote LEED certified projects and support projects that reduce energy consumption by at least 10 percent.

 - Maximum $5 million/$5.5 for manufacturing